Glen Canyon Dam: Power generation

 The EIS completed March 21, 1995 cemented some restrictions on dam operations, limiting the maximum power release to 25000 cuft/s, the maximum hourly "ramp-up" (increase in river flow) to 4000 cuft/s, and the maximum "ramp-down" to 1500 cuft/s.
 The minimum dam release was set to 8000 cuft/s during the day and 5000 cuft/s at night.
 Flood control releases are allowed to go higher, but must remain constant for the entire month.
 Because these criteria limit the flexibility of Glen Canyon Dam to meet grid demands, economic losses for the period 1997–2005 were estimated at $38 million to $58 million per year.

 Between 1980 and 2013, Glen Canyon Dam generated an average of 4,717 gigawatt hours (GWh) per year, enough for about 400,000 homes.
 The highest was 8,703 GWh in 1984, and the lowest was 3,299 GWh in 2005.
 Power generation is affected not only by the volume of water passing through the dam, but also the depth of water in the reservoir, as a higher water level means more pressure (head) on the turbines.
 Hydropower generated at Glen Canyon serves about 5 million people in Arizona, Colorado, Nevada, New Mexico, Utah and Wyoming, and is sold to utilities in these states as 20-year contracts.
 Power sales have been managed by the Western Area Power Administration since 1977.
 Glen Canyon Dam generates enough power to offset 6.7 billion pounds (3 billion kg) of carbon dioxide emissions each year.
-However, drought conditions in the 21st century have reduced the amount of hydropower available from Glen Canyon Dam.
+Drought conditions in the 21st century have reduced the amount of hydropower available from Glen Canyon Dam.

 An unusual feature of the Glen Canyon power plant is the 86000 ft2 Kentucky bluegrass lawn occupying the crescent between the dam and hydroelectric plant.
 At the time of construction in 1964, the steel penstocks feeding water to the power plant were exposed and they experienced severe vibration when in use.
 Engineers decided to bury them in soil to act as a buffer against the potentially damaging vibrations.
 The grass was later planted to prevent the dirt from getting blown away – but also provides a mild cooling effect through evapotranspiration, reducing temperatures inside the power plant.